schlosser/intermediate-flask/README.md

 ```

 **BONUS**
-As a challenge, add a button for adding new posts.
-Place this link inside a button or LI of your choice!
+As a challenge, add a button for creating these new posts.
+Place this link inside a button or `<li>` of your choice!
 ```
     <a href="{{ url_for('blog.new') }}">Submit</a>
 ```